Kent Money Matters

 Kent State University trainees will quickly have a special chance to gain professional finance experience.
 Beginning in the fall, the Kent State University Foundation will successfully begin ” working with” the students to manage present investable properties.
 The Student Managed Investment Fund will be the first of its kind at Kent State.
 The purpose is to offer trainees real-world experience and advance profession chances.

-The program is designed to prepare students to operate in the possession management organisation with an in-depth understanding of how the company works and how business arrange to supply superior products and services to private and institutional financiers.
+The program is designed to prepare students to operate in the possession management organization with an in-depth understanding of how the company works and how business arrange to supply superior products and services to private and institutional financiers.

-At the start of each school year, Kent State University faculty, personnel and trainees volunteer to assist incoming freshmen move into the university’s dormitory.
+At the start of each school year, Kent State University faculty, personnel, and trainees volunteer to assist incoming freshmen to move into the university’s dormitory.
 The annual service program, called Movers and Groovers, is collaborated by Kent Interhall Council, the trainee federal government of the home halls on the Kent Campus.
 The volunteers help brand-new trainees and their families, providing help and assisting to make the move-in procedure less difficult.

 Financial Wellness For Students

-The President’s Advisory Council on Financial Literacy defines financial literacy as “the ability to use understanding and skills to handle funds successfully for a life time of monetary well-being.”
+The President’s Advisory Council on Financial Literacy defines financial literacy as “the ability to use understanding and skills to handle funds successfully for a lifetime of monetary well-being.”
 Financial health has to do with much more than having the ability to stabilize your checkbook, compare costs, or get a job.
 It is about acquiring the knowledge and skills needed to manage and make sound monetary choices in your everyday life.

 Tips To Save Money As A Student